 The value of a UNE education stems not only from the benefits you enjoy from the respected degree you earn with us, but also from our commitment to helping you manage the associated costs.
 The overall 4-year average debt for 2012-2013 to 2015-2016 is $235,667; for 2012-2013, $236,444; for 2013-2014, $237,275; 2014-2015, $233,282; and for 2015-2016, $235,667.

-The University of New England does not discriminate in admissions or access to, or treatment in, its programs and activities on the basis of race, ethnicity, national origin, color, gender, sexual orientation, religion, age, veteran status, or disabling conditions in violation of federal or state civil rights laws of Section 504 of the Rehabilitation Act of 1973.
+The University of New England does not discriminate in admissions or access to, or treatment in, its programs and activities on the basis of race, ethnicity, national origin, color, gender, gender identity, sexual orientation, religion, age, veteran status, or disabling conditions in violation of federal or state civil rights laws of Section 504 of the Rehabilitation Act of 1973.

 The University of New England values a broad and diverse culture and is committed to offering a rich living, learning, and working environment.
 In both policy and action, we welcome the human differences that compose a varied society.
 Learn more